 I have had my fair share of issues regarding my health, and to be honest, I am still figuring it out.
 BUT, I have learned so much about my body, and symptoms once I started connecting the dots and LISTENING to my body.

 I had Pneumonia at ages 2 weeks old and 4 years old, therefore my body had multiple bouts of antibiotics at a young age.
 I grew up in an American household, eating tons of processed foods.
 Needless to say, my gut microbiome had a rocky start.
-I did, however, play in the mud, climb trees, and spent as much time outside as possible, which definitely helped.
+I did, however, play in the mud, climb trees, played sports, and spent as much time outside as possible, which definitely helped.

 Typically for a PCOS diagnosis, you need 2/3 of the Rotterdam criteria: